 Sysdig helps your DevSecOps team detect, monitor, and secure workloads on Google Cloud.
 That includes workloads with an open-standards approach, including Google Kubernetes Engine and Anthos.
 Sysdig built its platform on Falco, Sysdig OSS, and Open Policy Agent (OPA), an open standard for runtime threat detection and policy management.

-The platform also supports hybrid deployments, so you can analyze security concerns from your cloud environments in one place.
-Aside from GCP, Sysdig also monitors yoyur security posture for Azure, AWS, IBM, Oracle, and RedHat.
+The platform also supports hybrid deployments, allowing you to analyze security concerns from your cloud environments in one place.
+In addition to GCP, Sysdig monitors your security posture for Azure, AWS, IBM, Oracle, and RedHat.

 8. ManageEngine – GCP filestore monitoring

 Other capabilities include real-time monitoring, root cause analysis, anomaly detection, and alerting.
-Once you’ve set them up, you’ll receive alerts straight to your email, ServiceNow, or Slack.
+Once you’ve set them up, you’ll receive alerts to your email, ServiceNow, or Slack.
 You can also automate corrective actions when you encounter performance issues.
-Just use web hooks to initiate external actions or link it with your ITSM tools, like ServiceDesk Plus or ManageEngine ServiceNow.
+Use webhooks to initiate external actions or link them with your ITSM tools, like ServiceDesk Plus or ManageEngine ServiceNow.

 9. DataDog – Enterprise-grade GCP monitoring with multi-cloud support

-Datadog aggregates GCP observability data across any host and service, enabling full visibility.
+Datadog aggregates GCP observability data across any host and service, enabling complete visibility.
 Datadog’s Service Map lets you see the relationships between databases, APIs, containers, and more.
-You can follow the data streaming from an on-premise system to GCP or multi-cloud deployments this way.
+You can follow the data streaming from an on-premise system to GCP or multi-cloud deployments.

-Datadog connects to services like Google Cloud Run, collects data in real-time, and automatically scales in response to new resources you create in the GCP environment.
+Datadog connects to services like Google Cloud Run, collects real-time data, and automatically scales in response to new resources you create in the GCP environment.

 In addition, Datadog is compatible with native integrations like Google Cloud Deployment Manager and Ansible.
-This empowers you to deploy and configure it on new clusters, hosts, and other application resources in an instant.
+This instantly empowers you to deploy and configure it on new clusters, hosts, and other application resources.

 10. Dynatrace – Container and app-level GCP monitoring